jonashackt/crossplane-aws-azure/README.md

 https://docs.crossplane.io/latest/concepts/

 * [Managed Resourced (MR)](https://crossplane.io/docs/v1.8/concepts/managed-resources.html): Kubernetes custom resources (CRDs) that represent infrastructure primitives (mostly in cloud providers).
 All Crossplane Managed Resources could be found via https://doc.crds.dev/
-* [Composite Resources (XR)](https://crossplane.io/docs/v1.8/concepts/composition.html): compose Managed Resources into higher level infrastructure units (especially interesting for platform teams).
+* Crossplane Resources to compose Managed Resources into higher level infrastructure units (especially interesting for platform teams).
 They are defined by:
     * a `CompositeResourceDefinition` (XRD) (which defines an OpenAPI schema the `Composition` needs to be conform to)
-    * (optional) `CompositeResourceClaims` (XRC) (which is an abstraction of the XR for the application team to consume) - but is fantastic to hold the exact configuration parameters for the concrete resources you want to provision
+    * a `CompositeResource` (XR) is fantastic to hold the exact configuration parameters for the concrete resources you want to provision
     * a `Composition` that describes the actual infrastructure primitives aka `Managed Resources` used to build the Composite Resource.
 One XRD could have multiple Compositions - e.g. to one for every environment like development, stating and production
     * and configured by a `Configuration`
 * [Packages](https://crossplane.io/docs/v1.8/concepts/packages.html): OCI container images to handle distribution, version updates, dependency management & permissions for Providers & Configurations.
 Packages were formerly named `Stacks`.